 It's important to remember that exercise not only reduces the severity of chronic pain, but also contributes to the general benefits associated with improved overall physical and mental health.

-When making the decision to seek support from an exercise physiologist to manage your chronic pain or another health condition Written by Harley Fox, Mates4Mates Exercise Physiologist while experiencing pain, you will first be stepped through an initial consultation.
+When making the decision to seek support from an exercise physiologist to manage your chronic pain or another health condition while experiencing pain, you will first be stepped through an initial consultation.